-Students who miss more than 20 percent may appeal to the Academic Review Committee if they believe extenuating circumstances were present.
+The maximum allowable excused and unexcused absences are three (3) per course.
+Students who miss more than three (3) class sessions may appeal to the Academic Review Committee if they believe extenuating circumstances were present.
 The student should submit a letter with supporting documentation to the Academic Review Committee to appeal.